SuperOfficeDocs/superoffice-docs/docs/apps/intro-to-superoffice-apis.md

 * OSQL: Low-level high performance database-independent objectified SQL.
 * Rows and Rows: Medium-level data table and data row level access
 * Entities: High-level business model classes that abstract multiple table joins.
-* Archive and MDO Providers: provide complex seach capabilities across the entire database.
+* Archive and MDO Providers: provide complex search capabilities across the entire database.

 [The highest level of NetServer][13] data access is the service-orientated architecture and consists of: